 Patterns in Nature is a beautiful book by the wonderfully lucid and insightful science writer Philip Ball.
-He explores the many ways the natural world, both organic and inorganic, manifests principles of order that derive from fundamental physical properties.
+He explores the many ways the natural world, both organic and inorganic, manifests principles of order that derive from fundamantal properties of the physical world.
 While it is not an explicitly spiritual book, there are many spiritual insights lurking under the surface.
 In the Soul Cartography class last week we looked at these design principles and used them to further explore the patterns and structures of meaning in our personal stories.
-I share below a few thoughts from the class, including some questions we considered along the way.

 - Symmetry – if an object looks the same in every direction (such as a crystal sphere), then it has perfect symmetry, but no pattern.
 Pattern breaks perfect symmetry and introduces structure.
 In nature as in our lives, not everything is like everything else, and in living things especially one of the fundamental patterns is a balanced symmetry, either in radial form (like a starfish) or bilateral form (like a peacock).
 We can usefully consider these symmetrical patterns as reflecting the characteristics of our lives.
 In what ways can you see your life as having five (or three, or seven) aspects that need to be kept in balance with each other, like the radial symmetry of a starfish?
 How might you see your life as having two halves that need to be integrated and woven together, like the bilateral symmetry of most land creatures?